BloomBooks/comical-js/README.md

 ### To make bubbles appear

-You need a parent element, typically containing the picture to which you want to add bubbles, and one or more elements you want to wrap bubbles around, typically positioned relative to the parent.
+You need one or more parent elements, typically containing the picture to which you want to add bubbles, and one or more elements you want to wrap bubbles around, typically positioned relative to the parent.
 The child elements must have a data-bubble attribute giving an initial specification of the desired bubble (and possibly tails) for that element.

 A simple way to do this is, for each desired child, call